dmstringer/my-quest-project/README.md

 I brought in all the monster tables and rules into the excel file as different spreadsheets, essentially my 'database'.
 ![The Excel file](https://github.com/dmstringer/my-quest-project/blob/master/readme_pics/helper2.jpg?s=200)

 It was clunky, but it worked.
-My friends and I used my little pet project many times for many years.
+My friends and I used my little pet project many times for many years, Warhammer Quest spread out on the kitchen table, with a laptop running my little app sitting next to it.

 Fast forward about ten years, and I now have the skills to take my little pet project and turn it into a proper full-stack web application.